Dafluxtech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14 a script that converts a number from base 10 to base 16.

 15 script that encodes and decodes text using the rot13 encryption.

+16 script that prints every other line from the input, starting with the first line.